Changing the Landscape With Women's Media

 Well over a thousand women-owned gendered media businesses, non-profit organizations and projects stretch across the United States today.
 As there is no glimmer of this rich and empowering media mix in the film, Miss Representation, and more significantly none of it was referred to during the discussion, I make this proposal.

 I have a request of us all.
-Each and everyone of us must take individual responsibility to learn the details of women-lead media justice organizations and outlets.
+Each and every one of us must take individual responsibility to learn the details of women-led media justice organizations and outlets.
 In 2011, with so much women’s history behind us, we cannot merely dwell on society's problems.
 As Judy Norsigian, executive director of the globally popular Our Bodies Ourselves, says, “This is feminism 101, providing solutions.”
 Each one of must also learn about and become spokeswomen about women directed media.
 I suggest we each start with 13.
 Become familiar with what those 13 media groups do and how they do it.
 Listen/watch/read their programs/publications.
 As Geena Davis says, “Surround yourself in empowering media.”
 You’ll start to media heal yourself.

 Make sure that at least one of these media you learn about is a broadcast program, a radio or television show that originates over the airwaves.
-Some examples: “Every Woman” in Kansas City, Missouri, "Her Turn" from Madison, Wisconsin, “Women’s Focus” and “Voces Feministas” out of Albubuerque, New Mexico or the wholly women owned station on the Yankton Sioux Reservation in Southeastern South Dakota just to highlight some women’s media in the “fly-over” sections of the country.
+Some examples: “Every Woman” in Kansas City, Missouri, “Her Turn” from Madison, Wisconsin, “Women’s Focus” and “Voces Feministas” out of Albubuerque, New Mexico or the wholly women owned station on the Yankton Sioux Reservation in Southeastern South Dakota just to highlight some women’s media in the “fly-over” sections of the country.
 Anna Weick did a great blog in August on women’s radio.
 While there is a sprinkling of women’s radio, sadly we can count women’s broadcast television shows on one hand: “To The Contrary,” “Democracy Now” and maybe “GRITtv” if it returns as hoped via PBS channels.
 There is also the incredible series “Women, War & Peace” airing on Tuesdays now through November 8.
 Will this series return for another season?
 I suggest programs over the airwaves, because we all need to understand our broadcast rights.
-(Learn more details here and here.)
+(Learn more details here and here).

 Also among your selection of 13 media groups ensure that at least one of those is local or regional and that a third covers international news/issues.
 We all need local media to discuss issues from the perspective of community people, yet have that amplified out to the world.
 Too many holes poke through the national women’s media map.
 Over time maybe we can begin the critical work to fill some of those holes.
 As Americans we all need to be better informed about our sisters and their struggles around the globe.
 WINGS/Women’s International News Gathering Service has been doing a weekly, syndicated radio show since the mid 80s.
 A number of on-line publications have emerged in recent years.
 Among those is Women News Network.
 Based out of Colorado, WNN has a core of over 25 journalists working around the globe and an impressive list of partners.